suhail511/project003/README.md

     open -a "Google Chrome" index.html
 ```

-You should see the following in your browserscreen.
+You should see the following in your browser.

 ![](media/media01.gif)